 Figure 1 illustrates the experimental setup.
-The femtosecond Ti: Sapphire laser system for harmonic seeding consist of a mode-locked oscillator (Mira, COHERENT), which is synchronized with the RF system of the storage ring, and a regenerative amplifier (Legend, COHERENT).
+Femtosecond Ti: Sapphire laser system for injection laser consist of a mode-locked oscillator (Mira, COHERENT), which is synchronized with the RF acceleration of the storage ring, and a regenerative amplifier (Legend, COHERENT).
 The laser pulse is injected with 1 kHz repetition rate via a sapphire window.
-A wave plate and polarizer for changing the laser power, a lens pair for beam expander, and a focusing lens (a focal length of 5000 mm) made of BK7 are situated upstream of the sapphire window and the laser pulse is focused into the modulator part of the optical klystron (OK).
+A wave plate and polarizer for changing laser power, a lens pair for beam expander, and a focusing lens (5000 mm of focal length) are settled upstream of the sapphire window and the laser current address is PhLAM, Universite Lille 1, France curi # taka 3098 # takanori.tanikawa@phlam.univ-lille1.fr pulse is focused into the modulator part of optical klystron (OK).
 The CHs generated by the interaction between the laser pulse and the electron beam are introduced to a light diagnostics section or to a VUV spectrometer.